An effective employee recognition program is key to employee retention and better bottom-line business results.

 40. Self-Nomination for Projects

-Developing an Employee Recognition Program [Step-by-Step]
+How to Create an Employee Recognition Program [Step-by-Step Template]

-Step 1: Define Your Objectives
+Step 1: Define The Objectives of Your Program

 It all starts with clarity.
 Define your objectives to give purpose and direction to your recognition program.
 Engage in discussions with key stakeholders to understand desired outcomes.
 Are you aiming to boost morale, improve performance, increase engagement, or foster a culture of recognition?